dcSpark/authenticate-with-urbit-id/README.md

 ##  Issues

-1. If you DM a token from the wrong user ship, it will kick the subscription and the request must be initiated again.

-2. DMs on fakezods seem to be laggy which can make testing difficult.
+- DMs on fakezods seem to be laggy which can make testing difficult.